Web Hosting Security Checklist 2023 | How to Secure Website?

 2. Protection Against Brute Force Attacks

-Brute Force Attack is a hacking method in which the hacker uses a trial and error method to crack your password.
-Hackers use computers and software to try different combinations to find the real one.
-Despite brute force attacks being an old method, hackers still use them and are efficient.
+A Brute Force Attack is a hacking technique where the attacker employs a trial-and-error approach to guess your password.
+Hackers utilize computers and software to try numerous combinations until they find the correct one systematically.
+Despite being an older method, hackers still employ brute force attacks effectively.

-Your website hosting company should have safety guidelines to prevent brute force attacks.
-Apart from that, you have to take some precautions on your side for an added layer of protection.
-Some safeguards include changing passwords regularly and using complex ones every time.
-2FA and firewalls provide you with an added layer of protection.
+Your website hosting company should implement safety measures to thwart brute-force attacks.
+Additionally, you can take extra precautions to enhance your protection.
+These safeguards include regularly changing passwords and using strong, complex ones each time.
+Enabling two-factor authentication (2FA) and employing firewalls add a layer of security to your system.

 3. Shield Against XSS Cross-Site Scripting